DCurrent/openbor-script-bind/README.md

 Binding and location syncing control for OpenBOR script.
 Full Readme in progress.

 # Name Origin
-Elmers glue, what else. :)
+Elmer's glue, what else. :)